google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Abram Trusting His Instincts - Over God?

-Now although Israel had not yet been establish as a nation at this point in time, know that a promise had already been declared by the Most High.
-And make no mistake, the Lord would honor, and establish this covenant through Abram, as time goes on.
-Also remember that God had already declared Abram to be a blessed nation: "I will make you a great nation; I will bless you And make your name great; And you shall be a blessing." -- (Genesis 12:2)
+Now, although Israel had not yet been established as a nation at this point, know that a promise had already been declared by the Most High.
+And make no mistake, the Lord would honor and establish this covenant through Abram, as time goes on.
+Also, remember that God had already declared Abram to be a blessed nation: "I will make you a great nation; I will bless you And make your name great; And you shall be a blessing." -- (Genesis 12:2)

-But unfortunately, instead of Abram fully trusting in the Lord, when he was faced with this grievous famine that was now wreaking havoc upon the land, that the Lord had already promised him and his seed - we now find, that Abram would end up placing his trust in his own instincts, by going down to Egypt: "Now there was a famine in the land, and Abram went down to Egypt to live there for a while because the famine was severe." - Genesis 12:10
+But unfortunately, instead of Abram fully trusting in the Lord, when he was faced with this grievous famine that was now wreaking havoc upon the land, that the Lord had already promised him and his seed, we now find that Abram would end up placing his trust in his instincts, by going down to Egypt: "Now there was a famine in the land, and Abram went down to Egypt to live there for a while because the famine was severe." - Genesis 12:10

 Quick note: This would be the first mention of Egypt from within the Sacred Record.